Nanakshahi bricks: Specifications

+Nanakshahi bricks on average have a lower, average water absorption compared to modern clay bricks.
+In regards to initial rate of absorption (amount of water absorbed in one minute over 193.548 square centimeters of clay brick bed area), extremely high and low values are not desired, as they inhibit the adhesive qualities of the mortar and clay bricks, impacting durability and bending resistance.
+The initial rate of absorption is important for selecting the right type of mortar.
+Ideally, the value should be between 10 and 30 g/cm2/min for the best adhesion.
+Values greater than 30 g/cm2/min lead to poorer results.
+Adequate saturation of clay bricks prior to installation is essential to prevent bond failure resulting from the rapid suction of water into the bricks from the fresh mortar.
+The porosity value (volume of void spaces [cracks and pores] and the total volume) impacts clay brick quality, durability, and strength.
+Brick durability is highly related to the proportion of large pores, causing an increase in firing temperature.
+The uniaxial compressive strength (tied strongly with aspect ratio and thickness of the bricks) of contemporary clay bricks is less than half the amount of Nanakshahi bricks, being 21.90 MPa versus 50.5 MPa, owing to differences in pore density and clay brick thickness, with the value being related to mortar specifications, masonry walls, and unit thickness.

 Relationship with Lakhuri bricks

+The term Nanakshahi and Lakhuri are sometimes used interchangeably for bricks.
 Due to a lack of understanding, sometimes contemporary writers confuse the Lakhuri bricks with other similar but distinct regional variants.
 For example, some writers use "Lakhuri bricks and Nanakshahi bricks" implying two different things, and others use "Lakhuri bricks or Nanakshahi bricks" inadvertently implying either are the same or two different things, leading to confusion on if they are the same, especially if these words are casually mentioned interchangeably.

 Lakhuri bricks were used by the Mughal Empire that spanned across the Indian subcontinent, whereas Nanak Shahi bricks were used mainly across the Sikh Empire, that was spread across the Punjab region in the north-west Indian subcontinent, when Sikhs were in conflict with the Mughal Empire due to the religious persecution of Sikhs by Mughals.
 Coins struck by Sikh rulers between 1764 CE to 1777 CE were called Gobind Shahi coins (bearing an inscription in the name of Guru Gobind Singh), and coins struck from 1777 onward were called Nanak Shahi coins (bearing an inscription in the name of Guru Nanak).